jszalkowski/wparser/README.md

 I still didn't implement all the attributes that I've wanted, because for some of them I still didn't manage to find a solution.
 Feel free to use this parser, contribute to it (by fixing or adding stuff), give me suggestions for better implementation or whatever else you want.

+This parser is using Phantomjs and it's basic functionality is to extract data from a given website.
+Parser is executed as an command and it receives .csv file (with list of websites) as an argument.
+As an output, it builds an .csv file with list of all the attributes and with received values for each given website.
+More technical explenation is given later below.

 ## List of attributes

 * url